Welcome to Vaginismus Research Ireland

 About Dr. Maria McEvoy

-Dr. Maria McEvoy is a psychology lecturer at South East Technological University (S.E.T.U.) and has recently completed the Dublin City University’s part-time PhD Programme at the School of Nursing, Psychotherapy and Community Health under the supervision of Dr. Rita Glover and Dr. Rosaleen McElvaney.
-Her research focused on Irish couples who are experiencing or have experienced vaginismus in their relationship and the health care professionals that work with couples in order to enhance understanding of vaginismus and increased sensitivity of care.
+Dr. Maria McEvoy is a psychology lecturer at South East Technological University (SETU) and completed the Dublin City University’s part-time PhD Programme at the School of Nursing, Psychotherapy, and Community Health under the supervision of Dr. Rita Glover and Dr. Rosaleen McElvaney in 2021.